lydiahallie/javascript-questions/en-EN/README.md

 #### Answer: C

 With a Proxy object, we can add custom behavior to an object that we pass to it as the second argument.
-In tis case, we pass the `handler` object which contained to properties: `set` and `get`. `set` gets invoked whenever we _set_ property values, `get` gets invoked whenever we _get_ (access) property values.
+In this case, we pass the `handler` object which contained two properties: `set` and `get`. `set` gets invoked whenever we _set_ property values, `get` gets invoked whenever we _get_ (access) property values.

 The first argument is an empty object `{}`, which is the value of `person`.
 To this object, the custom behavior specified in the `handler` object gets added.
 If we add a property to the `person` object, `set` will get invoked.
 If we access a property on the `person` object, `get` gets invoked.